Get Early Access to NVIDIA B200 With 30,000 Free Cloud Credits

 The NVIDIA H100 is based on the NVIDIA Hopper architecture, owing to which it is able to speed up large language models by 30x.
 Since this category of GPU features fourth-generation Tensor Cores and a Transformer Engine (FP8 precision), it is able to train models 4x faster than the prior generation for GPT-3 (175B) models.

 H100 has the potential to securely accelerate all workloads for every data center, from enterprise to exascale.
-As stated in the H100 datasheet, this family of GPUs offers up to 30 times better performance in running inference tasks for the largest AI models in comparison to the previous generation of hardware or baseline systems.
+As stated in the H100 datasheet, this family of GPUs offers up to 30 times better performance in comparison to the previous generation of hardware or baseline systems.

 NVIDIA L40S